Sava Savanović: In culture

 In January 2010, city of Valjevo selected the mythical Sava Savanović as the touristic mascot of the city and the entire Kolubara region.
 Zarožje and Valjevo are on the opposing sides of the Povlen mountain, but both claim Savanović as their brand.
 Local community of Zarožje threatened to sue the city, but ultimately only reported to the police in Bajina Bašta that Savanović was "stolen from them".

+Sava Savanović briefly appears in the Kim Newman novel One Thousand Monsters in the Anno Dracula series.
+One of the vampire refugees in Tokyo, his severed head is seen rolling out of the melee during the climactic battle for Yokai Town.